VigneshVSV/hololinked/doc/source/howto/index.rst

 .. literalinclude:: code/thing_with_http_server.py
     :language: python
     :linenos:
-    :lines: 6-10, 15-20, 29-41
+    :lines: 2-3, 5-19, 64-82

-Events can be defined as class or instance attributes and will be tunnelled as HTTP server sent events without any additional serialization overhead.
+Events can be defined as class or instance attributes and will be tunnelled as HTTP server sent events.
 Events are to be used to asynchronously push data to clients.

 It can be summarized that the three main building blocks of a network exposed object, or a hardware ``Thing`` are: